 - 1/2 tsp pure almond extract

-***NOTE*** Prep time does not include the over night chilling process.
-The colder the dough the more the star shape remain intact.
+- The colder the marzipan dough is the more the star shape remain intact.
 This recipe makes enough marzipan for 2-3 batches of cookies.
 Please see post for additional details.